Skip to content

 {%tr endfor %}

-You can also find the example in the linked Word document example.
+You can find an example of this in the .docx example template.

 For more build-in list functionality read this section in the Jinja documentation.